forseti-security/terraform-google-forseti/test/README.md

 host-project

 # shared_vpc integration tests
-`shared_vpc` integration tests require that you manually create a project that will hold a shared VPC.
-Service account used to create the environment defined in `test/fixtures/shared_vpc` must have the following roles:
+`shared_vpc` integration tests requires that you already have host project and service project setup with shared-vpc and at least one shared subnetwork.
+Service account that you use to create the environment defined in `test/fixtures/shared_vpc` must have the following roles:
 * Organization Administrator (roles/resourcemanager.organizationAdmin)
 * Compute Shared VPC Admin (roles/compute.xpnAdmin)
 * Project Creator (roles/resourcemanager.projectCreator)